maelfabien/maelfabien.github.io/_posts/2019-3-19-comp_components.md

 toc_sticky: true
 ---

-You might think that an article on the key computer components is quite useless on a data science blog.
-However, it is essential to understand what the computer you use daily is made of, at a very high level, in order to understand the essence of Distributed Computing, Cloud Computing, GPUs, TPUs and other technologies.
+It is essential to understand what the computer we use daily is made of, at a very high level, in order to understand the essence of Distributed Computing, Cloud Computing, GPUs, TPUs and other technologies.

 # I. Computer components